isomerpages/mol-articles/financial-articles/support-schemes.md

       [Find out more](https://eservice.imda.gov.sg/das/homepage#){:target="_blank"}<br>

-  - title: NTUC Care Fund
+  - title: NTUC Care Fund (COVID-19)
     content: |
-      A one-off cash relief to eligible union members who are facing hardship due to COVID-19, to help you tide over daily necessities during this challenging period.

       Eligibility
+      For union members who are facing financial hardship as follows:
         * Suffered from an income drop of at least 30 per cent of your monthly salary/earnings due to COVID-19, or
         * A self-employed person (SEP) whose income has been adversely affected due to COVID-19 related job or event cancellations, or
         * Retrenched with retrenchment benefits of not more than $6,500

       Benefits
         * A one-off cash relief of up to $300
-        * Pay-out quantum of between $50 to $300 per applicant varies depending on eligibility criteria.

       Apply via your unions or NTUC membership from **25 March 2020 to 30 September 2020**.
 Both existing union members as well as new sign-ups may apply.
 Sign up for the NTUC union membership beforehand [here.](https://ntuc.org.sg/wps/portal/up2/home/eserviceslanding?id=c2277849-0963-48aa-88aa-8d38f7ea3712){:target="_blank"}